BPM Connect: Blood Pressure Monitor

 Design Ideas

-⚠️ Issue 1: Users were confused because the correct cuff placement was not clearly indicated on the device.
+⚠️ Issue 1: Users were confused because the correct cuff placement was not clearly indicated.

-🛠️ Solution: The device initially had an all-white design.
-In response, we introduced a distinct color scheme to indicate the correct way to wear the cuff.
-Users should position the cuff with the colored part facing the floor.
+🛠️ Solution: Introduced a distinct color scheme on the cuff to clearly indicate the correct positioning.
+Users should place the cuff with the colored section facing the floor.

-1. 🛠️ Solution: We redesigned the device to feature a larger LCD display instead of a pixel screen and added font size and color contrast options to enhance readability and accessibility for users.
+🛠️ Solution: Redesigned the interface with a larger LCD display, offering improved readability.
+Added font size and color contrast options to enhance accessibility for all users.

 Stage 4.
 Usability Testing & Design Iteration

-Usability Testing: To validate the design solutions our team created to improve the user experience of the Withings BPM Connect, we conducted moderated usability tests.
-The four evaluators who had previously participated in the heuristic evaluations also took part in the usability tests.
+Usability Testing: To validate the proposed design solutions for improving the Withings BPM Connect user experience, we conducted moderated usability tests.
+The same four evaluators from the heuristic evaluation participated in this round of testing.

 Key Observations:

-Yes, all four participants expressed familiarity with the new three-button navigation system.
-They mentioned that it works similarly to joystick controllers, making it very intuitive to use.
+1. Familiarity with three-button navigation: All four participants expressed familiarity with the new three-button navigation system, comparing it to joystick controllers.
+They found it intuitive and easy to use.

 Future Scope

-Furthermore, since the Withings BPM Connect is a medical device, we need to plan the usability tests in accordance with FDA requirements.
+• Regulatory compliance: As BPM Connect is a medical device, future usability testing must be designed in accordance with FDA requirements.

 Stage 4.
 Usability Testing & Design Iteration

-Usability Testing: To validate the design solutions our team created to improve the user experience of the Withings BPM Connect, we conducted moderated usability tests.
-The four evaluators who had previously participated in the heuristic evaluations also took part in the usability tests.
+Usability Testing: To validate the proposed design solutions for improving the Withings BPM Connect user experience, we conducted moderated usability tests.
+The same four evaluators from the heuristic evaluation participated in this round of testing.

 Key Observations:

-Yes, all four participants expressed familiarity with the new three-button navigation system.
-They mentioned that it works similarly to joystick controllers, making it very intuitive to use.
+1. Familiarity with three-button navigation: All four participants expressed familiarity with the new three-button navigation system, comparing it to joystick controllers.
+They found it intuitive and easy to use.

 Future Scope

-Furthermore, since the Withings BPM Connect is a medical device, we need to plan the usability tests in accordance with FDA requirements.
+• Regulatory compliance: As BPM Connect is a medical device, future usability testing must be designed in accordance with FDA requirements.